Chinese rock: Rock goes underground, earns newfound respect (1994-1998)

-By 1994, mainstream popularity of Chinese rock slowly began to ebb, due in no small part to strict censorship by the Communist party, such as the banning of rock from television and restrictions on performances.
+By 1994, mainstream popularity of Chinese rock slowly began to ebb, due in no small part to strict censorship by the CCP, such as the banning of rock from television and restrictions on performances.
 Moreover, the decline of rock reflected a decline of public interest in politicised cultural products, thoughts, or behaviors.
 People became increasingly motivated to engage with the market economy, to make money and improve their living standard.
 Cross-border cultural exchange facilitated by increased economic openness, and the radical commercialization of the music industry in the mid-1990s led to importing overseas music, particularly from Taiwan and Hong Kong.
 Cantopop singers such as Andy Lau were sponsored by well-resourced record companies and derived revenues from film-making and advertising, two sources generally rejected by Chinese rock musicians.
 Moreover, the level of censorship imposed on c-pop was less strict, since gangtai culture is historically separate from mainland culture.